HugoMatilla/Refactoring-Summary/readme.md

 * You can change the internals of  object is passed but do not point to another object.
 * Use only the parameter to represent what has been passed.

-**Mechanics**

-* Create a temporary variable for the parameter.
-* Replace all references to the parameter, made after the assignment, to the temporary variable.
-* Change the assignment to assign to the temporary variable.
-* Compile and test.

 ##8 Replace Method with Method Object
 You have a long method that uses local variables in such a way that you cannot apply Extract Method.